zulip/zulip/templates/zerver/help/star-a-message.md

 their right.
 You can unstar a message using the same instructions used to star it.

-## Access your starred messages
+## View your starred messages

-You can access your starred messages by clicking **Starred messages** in the left sidebar, or by [searching](/help/search-for-messages) for `is:starred`.
+You can view your starred messages by clicking **Starred messages** in the left sidebar, or by [searching](/help/search-for-messages) for `is:starred`.

 By default, Zulip displays the number of starred messages in the left